gy-0/my-final-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Hi, my name is Yuan Gao, I'm a student of CS at Harbin Engineering University, China.
-I'm interested in fields such as AI and ML.
-With a solid academic background in Computer Science, I want to get further study oppertunities in MSc
+Hi, my name is Yuan Gao.
+I'm a student of CS at Harbin Engineering University, China.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I'm the kind of person who is always curious about how different things work.
+With a solid academic background in Computer Science and research experiences in NLP and Image Processing, I want to continue my study and research in AI and ML.
+Unlike typical Chinese students, I consider myself an energetic, diligent, and creative person with critical thinking, an entrepreneurial spirit, and a broad worldview.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.